GDalforno/KNN-TSPI/README.md

 Python and R implementation of the KNN-TSPI, the full description of the algorithm is available at: https://www.researchgate.net/publication/300414605_A_Study_of_the_Use_of_Complexity_Measures_in_the_Similarity_Search_Process_Adopted_by_kNN_Algorithm_for_Time_Series_Prediction

 ## Parameter description
+### Python
 - k : number of neighbors;
 - len_query : number of observations in each query;
-- weights (python): if "uniform" the prediction is given by the mean, if "distance" then a custom function g that takes the distances and outputs its corresponding weights is applied.
+- weights : if "uniform" the prediction is given by the mean, if "distance" then a custom function g that takes the distances and outputs its corresponding weights is applied.
 The default is the inverse of the distance;
 - h : forecasting horizon.

-## Remarks
-In the R implemenation, the equivalent of the "weights" parameter is the "target" one, it can be either "mean", "median" or "custom".
-The latter behaves exactly like the "distance" value in the Python implementation and the first two are related to the "uniform".
-Furthermore, the calculation of the predicitons intervals are embedded into the knn.tspi function by setting the parameter "pred_interval" to True, this process can take a long time to run since it uses time series CV with one step ahead to calculate the residuals on the training set and bootstrap them at prediction time.
-More information about implementation details can be found at the .py and .r files.
+### R
+- k : number of neighbors;
+- len_query : number of observations in each query;
+- target : way to combine the predictions from the k nearest neighbors, it can be either "mean", "median" or "custom".
+The latter applies a given function g that takes the distances and outputs its corresponding weights, if g is NULL, then the default is the inverse of the distance;
+- pred_interval : whether to calculate the 80% and 95% prediction intervals using bootstrapping, it can be quite time consuming;
+- h : forecasting horizon.

 ## Python Example